 Importantly, most of the affected community have progressive conditions which continue to affect them even in cases where they can be treated.
-This often goes unrecognised in the DWP's system.
-We have also received reports in some cases, the very fact that someone affected appealed against a wrong decision would be used against them as evidence that they were fit to work.

 Detail on the conditions

 Most primary beneficiaries are infected with Hepatitis C. While Hepatitis C can be treated and treatments are continuing to improve those who develop cirrhosis will never recover their liver health.
 Also, cognitive impacts such as anxiety and fatigue can continue.